Department of Transport (Western Australia)

 On 1 July 2009, the State Land Services and Pastoral Leases being transferred to the newly formed Department of Regional Development and Lands.

 On 1 July 2025, it was superseded by the Department of Transport & Major Infrastructure that took on additional responsibilities from the Department of Finance and Department of Health.

 Directors General

-The head of the Department of Transport is the Director General, who is responsible to the Public Sector Commissioner and the Director General of the Department of the Premier & Cabinet.
+The head of the Department of Transport is the Director General, who was responsible to the Public Sector Commissioner and the Director General of the Department of the Premier & Cabinet.